What Do You Need to Bring to the Gym?

 There was a time when fronting up at the gym in faded black trackie daks and a ripped singlet was just fine.
 And burgundy stubbies were the height of fashion.
 These days prepping for the gym is a little more sophisticated.

-Gyms have grown from basic sweatboxes to social hubs and your fashion needs to be as fit as you; looking the part is almost more important than actually participating.
+Gyms have grown from basic sweatboxes to social hubs and your fashion needs to reflect your fitness goals and workout.

 A good attitude